micolous/scapy/doc/scapy/advanced_usage.rst

     .. py:attribute:: packet_class

-        A type reference to a :py:class:`Packet` to be used by packets read from the :py:class:`PacketizerSocket`.
+        A type reference to a :py:class:`Packet` to be used by packets read from the :py:class:`PacketizerSocket`, and for stacking in :py:meth:`send`.

         May be changed by callers.
+Changing this value has effect:

+          * from the next packet read by :py:meth:`recv_raw` or :py:meth:`recv`, even if the packet was in the :py:attr:`_packet_queue` prior to the change
+          * from the next packet sent by :py:meth:`send`

+        This does **not** automatically update :py:attr:`packet_classes`.

         Unlike the constructor parameter, must not be set to None.

+    .. py:attribute:: packet_classes

+        A list of type references to :py:class:`Packet`s that are acceptable to send without modification in :py:meth:`send`.

+        This does **not** automatically update if :py:attr:`packet_class` has changed.

+        Unlike the constructor parameter, must not be set to None, and must be a tuple.

     .. py:attribute:: packetizer